nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### FHIR system conformance ###

-Servers SHALL provide a read-only [FHIR CapabilityStatement resource](https://www.hl7.org/fhir/STU3/capabilitystatement.html) that identifies all the profiles and operations that the server supports for each resource type.
+Provider systems SHALL provide read-only [FHIR CapabilityStatement resources](https://www.hl7.org/fhir/STU3/capabilitystatement.html) that identify all the profiles and operations that each FHIR server supports for each resource type.

-A server's capability statement SHALL be available using the following [capabilities interactions](http://hl7.org/fhir/STU3/http.html#capabilities):
+A FHIR server's capability statement SHALL be available using the following [capabilities interactions](http://hl7.org/fhir/STU3/http.html#capabilities):

 ```
 GET [base]/metadata {?_format=[mime-type]}
 ```

-Refer to [Foundations - Get The FHIR CapabilityStatement](foundations_use_case_get_the_fhir_capability_statement.html) for an example GP Connect FHIR capability statement.
+Refer to [Foundations - Get the FHIR capability statement](foundations_use_case_get_the_fhir_capability_statement.html) and [Access Document - Get the FHIR capability statement](access_documents_use_case_get_the_fhir_capability_statement.html) for example FHIR capability statements.

 ### FHIR resource conformance ###